qkzk/fm/development.md

   - [ ] or with an app ???
   - [ ] alternative to sudo ? sudo-rs doas
 - [x] IMP: display.
 Reduce the number of call to MENU_STYLE.get() by getting it once and passing a reference
+  - [x] ensure all ref to menu style are static

 ## TODO